Accessibility Checker - Color Contrast for WCAG Compliance (Free)

 In 2019, 2,256 digital accessibility lawsuits were filed in US federal courts – this is a 177% increase since 2017.

-Taking a proactive approach to checking the color contrast on your site will protect you against demand letters, costly lawsuits, and a damaged reputation.
+Taking a proactive approach to check the color contrast on your site will protect you against demand letters, costly lawsuits, and a damaged reputation.

 A color contrast checker is a versatile tool that you can use to test web pages, infographics, slideshows, and more.
 It’s a must for any web designer or a business owner.